 Ann possesses a master of science in Marriage and family therapy from Iona College and an undergraduate degree from the College of New Rochelle, both located in Westchester County, New York.
-She is currently employed as a readjustment and trauma counselor for combat veterans and their families.
 A guide dog handler and advocate, Ann volunteers her time representing people with visual impairments and guide dog users on various National, State and local boards of directors.
 A consultant and guest presenter, Ann visits schools promoting awareness and equality for people with disabilities.
-She is the 2015 recipient of the WDOM Spirit of Independence award.
+She is the 2015 recipient of the WDOM Spirit of Independence award and the 2019 recipient of the GDUI Leiberg-Metz award for writing.

 Ann is available for speaking engagements and is knowledgeable on the following topics: